 9. JC Penney

 Costco Wholesale is one of the leading retailer brands in the world, the second larger after Walmart.
-Its current revenue is $152.7 billion as of the year 2019.
+Its current revenue is $195.9 billion as of the year 2021.
 The current CEO of Costco is Craig Jelinek who has served in the company since 2012.
-Costco has a number of reasons due to which they have been able to successfully run their operations in the face of stiff competition.
-The brand however also suffers from acute weaknesses in their business model and faces market threats.
+Costco has a number of reasons that’s why they have been able to successfully run their operations in the face of stiff competition.
+The brand however also suffers from acute weaknesses in its business model and faces market threats.